The Number Forty in the Bible

 The number forty is recorded 146 times in the Bible and it stands for a time of testing, fasting and trial.
 In the Old Testament, the Scriptures tell us that, Moses spent 40 days on the mountain to receive the Ten Commandments and instructions (Exodus 24:18; Exodus 24:1-28).
-During that time Moses was without food (Deut.
-9:9).
+During that time Moses remained without food (Deuteronomy 9:9).

 Moses sent the spies, for 40 days, to search the land God promised the Israelites as an inheritance (Numbers 13:25).
 The spies gave an unfavorable report on the possibility of conquering it thus exhibiting lack of faith in God’s power.
 The people believed their negative report and were sentenced to 40 years of suffering in the wilderness.
 The 40 literal days thus became prophetic of 40 literal years—one year of remedial wandering about in the desert for each faithless day spent wandering about in the Promised Land.
 “According to the number of the days in which you spied out the land, forty days, for each day you shall bear your guilt one year, namely forty years, and you shall know My rejection” (Numbers 14:34).
 In Ezekiel 4:6, God told Ezekiel, “I have appointed thee each day for a year,” and in so doing confirmed the principle established in Numbers 14:34.

 Jonah warned the wicked inhabitants of Nineveh saying, “Yet forty days, and Nineveh shall be overthrown” (Jonah 3:4).
 And the People heeded his warning and were saved.
 Elijah also journeyed “and did eat and drink, and went in the strength of that meat forty days and forty nights unto Horeb the mount of God” (1 Kings 19:8) to speak with God through the wilderness where Israel had spent 40 years.